rngadam/uwh/specification.md

 - Players are assigned positions based on standard team formations at the start of the game.
 - Within each team, the strongest forward and back players are typically assigned the central positions in their respective lines.
+- Formations are based on 6 players in the water simultaneously.
+Players are numbered from 1 to 6 and left-most forward player to right-most back player
+- 6 players can be organized as :
+  - 3-3: 3 forwards, 3 backs
+    - This is a common formation in underwater hockey, with three players focused on offense (forwards) and three on defense (backs).
+  - 3-2-1 (3 forwards, 2 midfielders and one full back)
+    - This formation includes three forwards, two midfielders who can play both offensively and defensively, and one back.
+  - 2-2-2 (2 forwards, 2 midfielders and 2 backs)
+    - This formation has an even distribution of players, with two players in each of the three positions: forwards, midfielders, and backs.

 ---

 ### Game Start Logic

-- Players start at their end walls, arranged by their assigned roles.
+- Players start at their end walls, arranged by forwards in the middle (over the goal), midfielders on either side and backs on either side of the midfielders.
 - Forwards dive immediately when the game starts and race towards the puck at the center.
-- Backs initially remain on the surface and follow their corresponding forwards.
+- Backs initially remain on the surface and follow their corresponding forwards until forwards from either or both teams are close to the puck.
-- Forwards commit to the race until they are close to the puck or it moves significantly.
+- Forwards commit to the race to the puck to try to get possession of the puck.
-- Backs continue following until their forward dives or the game situation changes.

 ---

 ### Surface Behavior

-- While on the surface, players prioritize recovering breath.
+- While on the surface, players breathe and move into position for the next dive.
-- They will also move slowly towards their designated positions based on the team's formation.
+- They move towards their ideally designated positions based on the team's formation and opponents formation.
-- Players will only consider diving once their breath is fully recovered.
+- Players will consider diving once their breath is fully recovered and they have an opportunity to intercept the puck or receive a pass.
 - Dive decisions are based on the puck's location (diving offensively if the puck is near the opponent's goal or defensively if it's near their own goal) and opponent possession.

 ---